Former Aviva CFO Stoddard joins BofA as investment banking vice chair

 Stoddard was group CFO at Aviva between 2014 and 2019, where he helped the UK insurer improve ratings and restructure businesses.
 After leaving Aviva, Stoddard worked as interim group CFO at Athora and senior adviser at McKinsey & Co.

-Before moving to the insurance industry, Stoddard worked on deals and financing transactions at firms including Blackstone Group Inc (BX.N) and Credit Suisse Group AG (CSGN.S).
+Before moving to the insurance industry, Stoddard worked on deals and financing transactions at firms including Blackstone Group Inc and Credit Suisse Group AG.

 Our Standards: The Thomson Reuters Trust Principles.